Asking the question how often should you change your mattress so a bed remains comfortable and clean?

 ‘Are you sleeping worse than you used to?’ asks Karen Yu.
 ‘If you’re no longer as well rested as you used to be, it might be time for a new mattress.’

 Feeling stiff or achey after a night’s sleep when that didn’t used to happen may mean it’s already time to change your mattress.
+This may happen sooner than it should if you do not regularly flip your mattress to extend its lifespan.

 Sleeping better when you’re in a different bed might also start alarm bells ringing that a mattress has reached the end of its lifespan.